PHOTOX/promdens/README.md

 ## Input
 Both PDA and PDAW require as an input excitation energies and magnitudes of transition dipole moments for each position-momentum pair in the sample of initial (ground-state) density.
-These quantites are usually readily available form calculations of absorption spectra using the Nuclear Ensemble Approach.
+These quantites are usually readily available from calculations of absorption spectra using the Nuclear Ensemble Approach.
 The code does not need the positions and momenta itself but only their excitation energies and magnitudes of transition dipole moments, from which it selects the right position-momentum pairs and assigns them excitation times.

 ### Structure of the input file